Do Puerto Rico Residents Owe US Tax?

+Puerto Ricans' payroll taxes are the same as if you were in the US mainland.
 Regardless of whether your wages were earned in Puerto Rico or on the mainland, you are still required to pay the full amount of FICA tax (which pays for Medicare and Social Security).
 Employers must pay their portion of the tax as well.
 Of course, any local taxes levied by the Puerto Rican government must also be paid.

 Do I have to file a Puerto Rico tax return?

 If you're a bona fide resident of Puerto Rico during the entire tax year, you generally aren't required to file U.S. federal income tax returns if your only income is from sources within Puerto Rico.
 However, if you also have income from sources outside of Puerto Rico, including from U.S. sources, you're required to file a U.S. federal income tax return if such amount is above the U.S. filing threshold.
 Nevertheless, a bona fide resident of Puerto Rico with a U.S. filing obligation, generally won't report Puerto Rican source income on a U.S. income tax return.